 Watch the Webinar: Lab Talk: Keeping the Peace: How to Leverage Provider Feedback to Develop & Enhance Your Laboratory Stewardship Program

-This webinar from July 18, 2017, is the third in the Laboratory Stewardship series sponsored by Orchard Software in collaboration with Seattle Children’s Hospital.
-In this P.A.C.E.®-accredited webinar, the speakers will present a new perspective on lab test utilization—a collaborative, relationship-based approach to interventions that can be a valuable tool to help your laboratory reduce costs and unnecessary testing.
+Sponsored by Orchard Software in collaboration with Seattle Children’s Hospital, this P.A.C.E.®-accredited webinar, the speakers will present a new perspective on lab test utilization—a collaborative, relationship-based approach to interventions that can be a valuable tool to help your laboratory reduce costs and unnecessary testing.

 Following the webinar, you will be able to: